UniversalDependencies/docs/_u-feat/Gender.md

 See also the related feature of [Animacy]().

-African languages have an analogous feature of noun classes: there might be separate grammatical categories for flat objects, long thin objects etc. African noun classes are not covered in the current guidelines because none of the languages covered by UD so far has such classes.
+African languages have an analogous feature of [noun classes](NounClass): there might be separate grammatical categories for flat objects, long thin objects etc.
-They might be added in future.

 ### <a name="Masc">`Masc`</a>: masculine gender